anserwaseem/anserwaseem/README.md

 -->

 <p>
-  ⚡ I'm halfway though my Bachelors degree and I believe there's still loads of things to explore.
+  ⚡ I'm halfway through my Bachelors degree and I believe there's still loads of things to explore.
 I love to put creativity and innovation in my work.
 I am deeply convinced that constant learning is the only way forward.
 </p>

 ## Key Skills